SampatPenugonda/Logistics/README.md

 2. Improved the usage of constants across the solutions.
 3. Enhanced the exception handling throughout the application.
 4. Maintained the Read/Write Preferences for collection[s]
-5. Added PlaneHistory with schema version to handle collections  for multiple versions through changeStream
+5. Added PlaneHistory with schema version to handle collections  for multiple versions through changeStream.
+6. Made Dal Layer more independent by creating service layer.
+7. Added Global Exception handling by using custom middleware.

 # Indexes